Barcode Interpretation for Electrofusion Poly Welding

 The Purpose of a Barcode

-In poly welding, Electrofusion (EF) welding parameters must be strictly followed to ensure a successful joint.
+In poly welding, you must be strictly follow Electrofusion (EF) welding parameters to ensure a successful joint.

 • Manual EF welding is done following strict instructions relevant to the pipe and fitting dimensions and manufactures information, with data entered manually into the control unit.